BradleyCulley/bradleyculley.github.io/_posts/2026-06-18-The-Labor-of-Hands.md

 </p>

 <p>
-As is clear from the essay, he quite likes Mercer.
+As you can see from the essay, he quite likes Mercer.
 </p>

 <hr/>